cp6/my-idlers/README.md

 `shared/{id}`

 ## Notes

 **Public viewable listings**

-If enabled the public viewable table for your server listings is at `/servers/public`
+If enabled the public viewable table for your server listings is at `/servers/public` You can configure what you want viewable at ```/settings```

+**Due date / due soon**

+This is simply just a reminder.
+If the homepage is requested (viewed) when a service is over due date it will get reset to plus the term from the old due date.

+E.g if the term is a month then the due date gets updated to be 1 month from the old due date.

 **Supporting YABS commands:**